manhoj/nse-data-extract/README.md

 1. Check the documentation above
 2. Review the error logs
 3. Ensure all environment variables are set correctly
-4. Verify your Kite API credentials are valid
+4. Verify your Kite API,database and other credentials are valid

 ## 🔄 Updates